 Written byRivers Wong

-How to Protect My Mac from Virus [Updated in 2022]
+How to Protect My Mac from Virus and Protection Tips

-Due to its characteristics of operating system and lower market share, the Mac computer gets less chance to be infected by viruses than Windows PC.
+Due to its characteristics of operating system and lower market share, the Mac computer has less chance of being infected by viruses than the Windows PC.
 But nowadays, things changed.
 A study in 2022 indicated that hackers are shifting their targets onto Mac's world.